 What precautions should be taken while using medical herbs?

 Always check for drug interactions with a pharmacist, especially if you take blood thinners, sedatives, or immunosuppressants.
 Start with low doses and monitor for allergic reactions.
 Avoid herbs in the daisy family if you have ragweed allergies.
-Do not give concentrated essential oils internally to children.
+Don’t give concentrated essential oils internally to children.
 Pregnant and nursing individuals should consult a healthcare provider before using most herbal remedies.
 When in doubt, err on the side of caution.

 How long do dried herbs and tinctures last in storage?